nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Aashish_Chaple/README.md

 - Created 2 Videos for Integration with Botspeak framework
 - Created Youtube captions for the same and updated all other youtube captions
 - Researched about how we can build AI agents which will help us detect Bias and mitigate it

+## Week 7 (Aug 18, 2025):
+- Created a video speaking about how to make a video
+- Updated all the previous videos with Intro and Outros

 # Module 3: Bias Detection and Mitigation in AI